Alpine Wonderland: Switzerland 8 Day Itinerary

 • Silvaplana and Silsersee: As you approach St. Moritz, you’ll drive alongside Lake Silvaplana and Lake Silsersee, surrounded by majestic mountains.

-If you’re travelling on the Swiss Travel Pass, the journey will be a bit longer (around 4 hours) but it’s worth it, as the train journey from Zurich to St. Moritz is renowned for its scenic beauty.
+If you’re travelling on the Swiss Travel Pass during this leg of the Switzerland itinerary, the journey will be a bit longer (around 4 hours) but it’s worth it, as the train journey from Zurich to St. Moritz is renowned for its scenic beauty.

 Once you arrive in St. Moritz, you’ll fall in love with this dreamy alpine city – after all, this is where the whole idea of a winter holiday was born.
 The landscape of St. Moritz is honestly jaw dropping, combining crystal-clear lakes, glaciers and enchanting pine forests.

-There’s no time to relax though – St. Moritz is a place where the adventure never stops.
+On this 8 day Switzerland itinerary, there’s no time to relax!
+St. Moritz is a place where the adventure never stops!
 It’s made for hiking, biking, hang gliding, skiing, snowboarding, and sailing on the lake.
 The choices seem endless here, which made it one of our favourite stops on this Switzerland itinerary.

 Another amazing thing you can do in St. Moritz is to ride the famous Bernina Express train through the snowy mountains to a place called Alp Grum, which takes about an hour.
 The journey is actually included in the Swiss Travel Pass (though you’ll need to reserve your seat in advance).
 Once you get to the top the views of the nearby glaciers and mountains are out of this world.